-This site is a platform for the sharing of knowledge.. both Genealogical and local, because as each generation passes, a little more knowledge gets lost.
+This website (and the Facebook group) is a platform for the sharing of knowledge, both genealogical and local, because as each generation passes, a little more knowledge gets lost.
 I hope, through this website, to preserve and pass on this local knowledge.
-Unlike many Genealogical websites ran purely for profit, this is a contributory site.
-Put simply, this is a site for the amateur genealogist or anyone with an interest in the local area who wants to make this knowledge available to anyone interested.. and this knowledge is freely given..so all input and information submissions are welcome and after verification, will be included on the site!
+Unlike many genealogical websites ran purely for profit, this is a contributory site.
+Put simply, this is a site for the amateur genealogist or anyone with an interest in the local area who wants to make this knowledge available to anyone interested.. and this knowledge is freely given… so all input and information submissions are welcome and after verification, will be included on the site!